CT Scans Vs. MRIs: Differences, Benefits, And Risks - Healthline

 Both CT scans and MRI scans are relatively low risk.
 Both offer important information to help your doctor properly diagnose specific conditions.

-Most likely, your doctor will tell you which one they recommend.
-Be sure to ask questions and discuss any concerns with your doctor, so you can be comfortable with the choice they recommend.
+Your doctor will most likely tell you what they recommend.
+Be sure to ask questions and discuss any concerns with your doctor so you can be comfortable with their recommendations.

 How we reviewed this article: